jvines/astroARIADNE/README.md

 # ARIADNE (spectrAl eneRgy dIstribution bAyesian moDel averagiNg fittEr)
 ## Characterize stellar atmospheres easily!
-**ARIADNE** Is a code written in python 3 (sorry python 2 users!) designed to fit broadband photometry to different stellar atmosphere models automatically using Nested sampling algorithms.
+**ARIADNE** Is a code written in python 3 (sorry python 2 users!) designed to fit broadband photometry to different stellar atmosphere models automatically using Nested Sampling algorithms.

 # Installation
 To install **ARIADNE** you can clone this repository with